3 Quantitative Strategies Based on Alternative Data

 One of these is based on Google Search.
 The strategy encompasses buying stocks when there is low attention attached to them and selling them when they start to pick up higher search traffic.
 The premise is that:

-Below are details and results the strategy has yielded.
+Below are details and results this quantitative strategy has yielded.

 Source: Quantpedia

-In Refinitiv’s latest white paper ‘The value of alternative data: The case for media sentiment’, the financial market data provider uses backtesting to compare the performance of portfolios when using Refinitiv Media Sentiment as a standalone investment signal, versus a traditional multi-factor strategy or the S&P500 benchmark.
+In a white paper published by Refinitiv titled ‘The value of alternative data: The case for media sentiment’, the financial market data provider uses backtesting to compare the performance of portfolios when using Refinitiv Media Sentiment as a standalone investment signal, versus a traditional multi-factor strategy or the S&P500 benchmark.

 The study showed that using the alternative data set of media sentiment as a single-factor investment strategy achieved results across return, volatility and the Sharpe ratio on a par with those achieved when using a multi-factor strategy.